- To ensure pupils and their parents & carers are informed and prepared to achieve aspirational next steps into adulthood and/or the world of work.

 - All pupils transition to a variety of sustained positive destinations.

-Through a planned Careers Programme, we are committed to providing the appropriate activities and experiences to enable pupils to make well-informed decisions and successful transitions in life and work.
+Through a planned Careers & Enterprise Programme, we are committed to providing the appropriate activities and experiences to enable pupils to make well-informed decisions and successful transitions in life and work.
 We support pupils to prepare for their preferred transitional pathway whether that is to continue with further education, employment, training or living independently.
-We have a person-centred approach to pupil outcomes through our EHCP Annual Reviews process, where we work with all stakeholders to shape clear and ambitious targets for pupils to prepare for their next steps.
-Throughout the Federation our careers programme is known as ‘Futures’.
+We have a person-centred approach to pupil outcomes through our EHCP Annual Review process, where we work with all stakeholders to shape clear and ambitious targets for pupils to prepare for their next steps.

 Please click on the following to view our:

 - Provider Access Policy

 Heart of the South West Careers Hub Website

 Which Way?
 Your Way!
 Devon | Devon and Cornwall Training Provider Network

 DCC SEND Local Offer – Education for young adults

 Find an apprenticeship

 Preparation for Adulthood Website